bhklab/handbook/docs/software_development/Languages/R/MultiAssayExperiment.md

 ## MultiAssayExperiment
-[MultiAssayExperiment](https://www.bioconductor.org/packages/devel/bioc/vignettes/MultiAssayExperiment/inst/doc/MultiAssayExperiment.html) is an R package used to harmonize data management of multiple experimental assays performed on an overlapping set of specimens.
+[MultiAssayExperiment](https://www.bioconductor.org/packages/devel/bioc/vignettes/MultiAssayExperiment/inst/doc/MultiAssayExperiment.html) (MAE) is an R package used to harmonize data management of multiple experimental assays performed on an overlapping set of specimens.
 It is designed to manage and integrate multiple types of omics or experimental data (e.g., RNA-seq, mutation data, methylation, proteomics) into a single, structured object.
 The object stores different data modalities (assays) together, keep track of which samples have which data types, with a goal to facilitate joint analysis, visualization, and subsetting across multiple experiments.

+You can create a MultiAssayExperiment object if you have a multiomics dataset (RNA-seq, mutation, proteomics data) for the same or overlapping sets of samples, and if you want to apply multi-omics integration methods, ML models, or visualizations that require synchronized datasets.

 > "It provides a familiar Bioconductor user experience by extending concepts from SummarizedExperiment,
 > supporting an open-ended mix of standard data classes for individual assays,